thumbor/thumbor-bootcamp/.github/ISSUE_TEMPLATE/bootcamp-support.md

 ---
-name: Bootcamp Support
+name: 💪 Bootcamp Support
 about: You have a problem about the bootcamp and don't know how to proceed
-title: "[Bootcamp-Support] Title"
+title: "[💪Bootcamp-Support] <title>"
 labels: bootcamp-support
 assignees: heynemann

 ---

----
-name: "\U0001F917 Bootcamp Support Question"
-about: "You need help about the bootcamp program"
-labels: 'i: support'
----

 ## Support Question

 **What's going on?**
-A clear and concise description of what you need help with
+A clear and concise description of what you need help with.
+Don't forget to include:

+* Where the problem is happening or where we're lacking docs
+* How did you got into this issue
+* If you feel like you know how we can help, add that too!
+* Anything else that can help